Skip to main content

 • blood when you cough

-• a feeling that your stomach is bloated all the time
+• feel your tummy is bloated all the time

-• a feeling that you have no appetite or you are full very quickly after eating
+• have no appetite or you are full very quickly after eating

 Bowel cancer - signs and symptoms

-• a feeling that you cannot fully empty your bladder
+• feel that you cannot fully empty your bladder

-• straining or feeling that it is difficult to pee
+• strain or feel that it is difficult to pee

 Changes in your skin